 |Boneless Lechon Belly|

 What I was excited about was the Boneless Lechon Belly.
 It was crunchy and heavenly, though a bit salty as well (like the Chicharones).

 I should take note of how they served my Steamed Organic Brown Rice (Php 70).

 For dessert, we shared a Turon con Leche (Php 220), their spin on the turon was fantastic, using puff pastry instead of the usual lumpia wrapper.

 |Turon con Leche|

 It was a light yet delicious ending to a lovely meal.
 I wish I could have drunk the leftover dulce de gatas though. :P

-Locavore is fairly new and can still be adjusting its flavors, so the saltiness of some of the dishes are still forgivable.
-I was impressed on how they highlighted the kinilaw, a dish not a lot of Filipino restaurants give their focus on.
+Locavore is fairly new and can still be adjusting its flavors, so the saltiness of some of the dishes is still forgivable.
+I was impressed by how they highlighted the kinilaw, a dish not a lot of Filipino restaurants give their focus on.
 The prices were quite reasonable, and the dishes are good for sharing.

 I'd love to give this place a visit again but maybe I'll give it a few months more.